MATPOWER/mptest/README.md

      respectively.

-  For functionality that is not available, all calls with a string-valued second argument will return an empty value.
+  For functionality that is not available, all calls with a string-valued second argument (except `''` or `'av'`) will return an empty value.

-  Alternatively, the optional functionality specified by `tag` can be toggled _OFF_ or _ON_ by calling `have_feature` with a numeric second argument `toggle` with one of the following values:
+  Alternatively, the availability status of the optional functionality specified by `tag` can be toggled _OFF_ or _ON_ by calling `have_feature` with a numeric second argument `toggle` with one of the following values:
-  -  0 — turn _OFF_ the optional functionality
+  -  0 — turn _OFF_ availability of the optional functionality
-  -  1 — turn _ON_ the optional functionality (if available)
+  -  1 — turn _ON_ availability of the optional functionality (if available)
-  - -1 — toggle the _ON_/_OFF_ state of the optional functionality
+  - -1 — toggle the _ON_/_OFF_ availability state of the optional functionality

+  Note that this affects _only_ the availability status returned by `have_feature` and nothing else.

   Finally, passing `'clear_cache'` as the second argument will cause the cached information to be cleared for the specified `tag` or, if the first argument is `'all'`, for all optional functionality.
 When calling with `'clear_cache'` no return value is defined.

-  Examples:
+  _Example:_
   ```
   if have_feature('matlab')
       disp(['Running MATLAB version ', have_feature('matlab', 'vstr')])